 2. Trust you’re enough: Being you is enough.
-They hired you for the role because they wanted you … not some hybrid version of you!
-Yes you need to keep growing, learning and doing the inner work (my friend – as a leader that never stops) but it’s now time to own who you are… and know you are worthy of the role you are in.
+They hired you for the role because they wanted you… not some hybrid version of you!
+Yes, you need to keep growing, learning and doing the inner work (as a leader that never stops) but it’s now time to own who you are… and know you are worthy of the role you are in.

 It’s time to step into your space and proudly own your quirks, your strengths, your foibles and what makes you different and unique.
-And when you do, you’ll build a trusted and loyal following because of who you are.
+When you do, you’ll build a trusted and loyal following because of who you are.

-3. Showcase you key strengths.
+3. Showcase your key strengths.
 You do your best work when you work to your strengths.
 Deep down you know this.
-You know that work get’s easier, faster and more fun when you are working to your strengths.
+You know that work gets easier, faster and more fun when you are working to your strengths.
 And importantly – delivering great results, well that just seems to flow.

-If you know you are great at engaging and growing a high performing team to get results… back yourself to use these strengths to lift the sales results.
-If you know you are master influencer who can build quality relationships to negotiate agreeable, sustainable and practical outcomes – go for it.
+If you know you are great at engaging and growing a high-performing team to get results… back yourself to use these strengths to lift the sales results.
+If you know you are a master influencer, who can build quality relationships to negotiate agreeable, sustainable and practical outcomes – go for it.